Powers of Attorney

 Do I need to Make a Lasting Power of Attorney?

 It is highly recommended for all, especially those over 50 but not exclusively.

 What would happen if through long life, accident, injury or mental deterioration you became unable to deal with your own financial affairs?
-The answer is not a palatable one, because it involves the Office of the Public Guardian - and a slow, tedious, longwinded and expensive process to obtain power to act for the affected person.
+The answer is not a palatable one, because it involves the Court of Protection - and a slow, tedious, longwinded and expensive process to obtain power to act for the affected person.
 If a LPA is in place, it enables a much simpler route to enable matters to be dealt with by the attorney.

 A LPA is completed in a standard form laid down by law.
 You can choose who you wish to be your attorney, and give power to more than one person (to act together or individually).